poshjosh/chinomsoikwuagwu.com/2022/03/25/Gherkin-best-practices.md

     And producer-view links related to "copy paper"
 ```

-:warning: In the above scenario, the final `And` step is not written as a subject-predicate phrase and is more likely to be reused improperly.
+**WARNING** &#9888;  In the above scenario, the final `And` step is not written as a subject-predicate phrase and is more likely to be reused improperly.
 For instance, what are the answers to the following questions:

 - What is "producer-view links related to "copy paper"" doing?
 - Are the _links_ meant to be the subjects, meaning that they perform some action, or are they some objects actually receiving the action?